Margery Fish’s iconic cottage garden at East Lambrook Manor

 As at 16th July, the garden is still looking lovely with lots of unusual perennials to be seen in the various areas of the garden, such as the Terraces, Silver Garden and Woodland Garden.
 A visitor in late April said he was "Blown Away" by it and thought it was "The best garden in Somerset".
 (Total exageration of course but it was looking fabulous.)
 To see what the garden looked like in June last year look at the June edition of the RHS magazine The Garden.
 East Lambrook is on the cover with a lovely article about the garden on pages 38 to 43.
 We are more ahead this year due to the mild winter.

 Click on Entry Times & Prices for details of opening times.

 From 2014 onwards the garden will be closed on all Mondays except Bank Holiday Mondays.

 The exhibition runs until 20th July in the Malthouse Gallery in the garden here at East Lambrook Manor.
 Admission free.

 Two painting courses suitable for all levels of ability and experience being run here by Jane Brayne on Thursday July 10th and Wednesday August 27th, 10am - 3pm.
 See Courses section of the website (below the Horticultural Courses section).

 Did you see the garden on BBC Two's new series

 Great British Garden Revival that began on 9th December?
-The programme on cottage gardens, which featured East Lambrook Manor Gardens as the lead cottage garden, was shown on Friday 13th December.
-It will be repeated on Tuesday 4th March at 9.05am.
+The programme on cottage gardens, which featured East Lambrook Manor Gardens as the lead cottage garden, was shown on Friday 13th December and Tuesday 4th March.